bomsy/grunt-regex-replace/README.md

 A string value.

 #### use property (function | template string | value)
-*Default value*: `true`
+*Default*: `true`

-A test that is used to determine whether the corresponding action should be applied.
+Used to determine whether the corresponding action should be executed or used.
+If set to `true` the action executes, if `false` it does not.
+Can also be a function which returns a value, a template string producing a value.
-Can be a function which returns a value that will be used for test, a template string producing a value for test or directly a test value.
-When the final test value is true, the related action will be used.
+It enables adding conditions to when actions are used.

 An object with the following fields is passed in test function: